AdaCore/spark2014/docs/ug/usage_scenarios.rst

 program is portable if its observable behavior is exactly the same across a change of compiler and/or target.
 In the more common sense of the word, a program is portable if it can be reused without modification on a different target, or when changing compiler.
-That's consistent with the definition of portability in WikiPedia: "Portability in high-level computer programming is the usability of the same software in different environments".
+That is consistent with the definition of portability in WikiPedia: "Portability in high-level computer programming is the usability of the same software in different environments".
 As an example of a difference between both interpretations, many algorithms which use